Songbird (character): Fictional character biography

 Melissa Gold was a runaway from home and her alcoholic father while her mother was incarcerated.
 To survive while homeless, Melissa took on a hard edge for her personality, calling herself "Mimi".
 She was ultimately imprisoned, and while there she met cellmate and female wrestler Poundcakes, who invited Melissa to become a member of the all-female wrestling team Grapplers using the ring name "Screaming Mimi", joining with Titania and Letha.

-The Grapplers as a team became known for both their colorful personalities as well as their antics ringside; however, the wrestling federation did not give the Grapplers an opportunity to earn as much money as their male counterparts.
-The group then turned to illegal mercenary work, taking on a mission for the Roxxon Oil Company.
+The Grapplers as a team become known for both their colorful personalities as well as their antics ringside; however, the wrestling federation does not give the Grapplers an opportunity to earn as much money as their male counterparts.
+The group then turns to illegal mercenary work, taking on a mission for the company Roxxon.

-Roxxon gave the Grapplers special paraphernalia that granted them superhuman abilities; Mimi was given an apparatus that converted her voice into high frequency sonics to perform various effects.
-They tested these new powers while fighting Thundra inside a wrestling ring.
-While the Grapplers were on their mission, they followed Thundra into Project Pegasus where Roxxon wanted them to smuggle the Nth Projector into the facility.
-The mission failed because the heroes Quasar and Giant-Man defeated them.
-The Grapplers were convicted at trial and were sent to Ryker's Island.
-Mimi and the other Grapplers later victimized Dazzler after she was incarcerated with them.
+Roxxon gives the Grapplers special paraphernalia that grants them superhuman abilities; Mimi is given an apparatus that converted her voice into high frequency sonics to perform various effects.
+After being thwarted by Quasar and Giant-Man, the Grapplers are convicted at trial and sent to Ryker's Island.

+After Titania and Letha are murdered by the Scourge of the Underworld, Mimi is contacted by the criminal Helmut Zemo to join his version of the Masters of Evil.
+Later, she forms a romantic and criminal partnership with the similarly empowered Angar the Screamer.
+Angar is eventually mortally wounded by a gunshot during a robbery attempt and dies in Mimi's arms.

+Zemo's accomplice, the Fixer, gives Mimi new powers via a voice-augmenting harness and high-tech implants in her neck based on technology from the villain Klaw.
+She then casts aside her old wrestling persona as Mimi and resumes using her birth name, Melissa.
+With a new costume and the codename "Songbird", Melissa joins the Thunderbolts, a new Masters of Evil group posing as superheroes to win the world's trust while secretly plotting world conquest under Zemo's direction.
+However, Melissa and most of the other Thunderbolts grow to like their heroic roles.
+Melissa in particular finds a purpose in superheroics that she had never experienced before and even begins a romance with Abner Jenkins, alias MACH-1.
+Ultimately, the Thunderbolts turn against Zemo, foiling his attempt at world domination and rescuing the Avengers in the process.
+Melissa continues to serve with the team, who operated as a team of outlaw superheroes.

+After the "Siege" event and Osborn's subsequent downfall, Songbird is appointed by the government to supervise inmates at the Raft prison.
+She later resigns to rejoin the Thunderbolts, now led by Luke Cage.
+She intends to keep a close eye on Moonstone, whom Cage has offered a chance for freedom in exchange for her serving on the team.
+When Songbird objects to Moonstone's inclusion on the team due to her history of manipulation and deceit, Cage counters that Songbird herself used to be regarded the same way and that she should give Moonstone the same chances she was given by others.